AbigailShockey/dryadReport/README.md

 # Sequencing Analysis Report
-These scripts generate a report using R markdown and the outputs of [Dryad](https://github.com/k-florek/dryad)
+These scripts generate a report using R Markdown and the outputs of [Dryad](https://github.com/k-florek/dryad)

 Usage: